braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/analytics/actionableme.md

 # actionable.me

+{:.subintro}
-> [actionable.me][2], built by the team at Massive Rocket, a data and CRM agency, is a standardized and automated approach to running CRM programs, providing tools and processes designed to get Braze customers to value quickly, consistently, and predictably.
+[actionable.me][2], built by the team at Massive Rocket, a data and CRM agency, is a standardized and automated approach to running CRM programs, providing tools and processes designed to get Braze customers to value quickly, consistently, and predictably.

 The Braze and actionable.me integration allows you to deploy a service to monitor your progress in the utilization of Braze.
 Through a combination of tools and processes, they will rapidly benchmark your CRM performance, identify new opportunities and provide recommendations on how to perform better.